What is the Easiest Math in College?

 Math-centric Distribution Requirements: One mathematics or computer science course.

 Introductory math courses include Calculus I and Calculus I-A. Calculus I-A is “intended to introduce students to the subject” and is therefore the easier option.
 From there, most math courses require some type of prerequisite.
-Similarly, there is only one computer science option that does not have a prerequisite: Introduction to Computer Science.
+Similarly, there are just a few computer science options that do not have a prerequisite:

 Georgetown

-Math-centric Distribution Requirements: One math or computer science course.
+Math-centric Distribution Requirements: One Quantitative Reasoning and Data Literacy course.

 What is the easiest math in college?
 At Georgetown, there are many possible answers.
 The math department offers several courses for non-majors.
 One such option is Mathematics in Society, which delves into mathematical approaches in relation to conflict resolution and decision-making.
 There are also introductory calculus and statistics courses.